Disentangling Multiple Features in Video Sequences using Gaussian Processes in Variational Autoencoders: Method

-For video prediction, we use a simple three-layer MLP with ReLU activation to predict the last $k$ frames of the sequence given the first $n-k$ frames as input.
-The MLP is trained on the output of the encoder, i.e. on points in the latent space, rather than on the actual frame data so as to best utilize the disentangled representations.
+For video prediction, we predict the last $k$ frames of a sequence given the first $n-k$ frames as input.
+To do so, we employ a simple three-layer MLP (16 units per layer) with ReLU activation which operates in latent space rather than on the actual frame data so as to best utilize the disentangled representations.
+The first $n-k$ frames are first encoded by a pre-trained MGP-VAE into a sequence of points in latent space.
+These points are then used as input to the three-layer MLP to predict the next point, which is then passed through MGP-VAE's decoder to generate the frame.
+This process is then repeated $k-1$ more times.

-The action of the decoder can be viewed as a differentiable map $g: \mathbb{R}^{n \times d} \rightarrow M \subset \mathbb{R}^N$ of the latent space to the data manifold $M$.
-Given an encoder output $z_0$ and a target $z_T$, we use the geodesic distance between $g(z_0)$ and $g(z_T)$ as the loss function instead of the usual squared-distance $\norm{z_0 - z_T}^2$.
+Given an output $z_0$ and a target $z_T$, we use the geodesic distance between $g(z_0)$ and $g(z_T)$ as the loss function instead of the usual squared-distance $\norm{z_0 - z_T}^2$.
+Here, $g: \mathbb{R}^{n \times d} \rightarrow M \subset \mathbb{R}^N$ is the differentiable map from the latent space to the data manifold $M$ which represents the action of the decoder.
 We use the following algorithm from \cite{Shao2017TheRG} to compute the geodesic distance.

 This algorithm finds the minimum of the energy of the path (and thus the geodesic)

 by computing its gradient